Kim Min-seok (politician): Personal life

 Kim Min-seok was first married to Kim Ja-young, a newsreader known for World Trend Music, whom he met at a coffee shop at the new wing of Korean Broadcasting System (KBS) in June 1992.
 The couple married on 6 March 1993 and had a son and a daughter.
-On the other hand, since 2010s, both couple were rumoured that they were experiencing a discord till being separated.
-Both of them denied, however, in March 2015, the couple was reported they had already divorced in December 2014.
+In March 2015, it was reported they had already divorced in December 2014.

 On 24 November 2019, Kim posted on his Facebook that he would remarry on 12 December.
-He remarried Lee Tae-rin at Shinghil Church.
+He married Lee Tae-rin at Shinghil Church.